-The Rural Health Open Door Forum, sponsored by the Centers for Medicare & Medicaid Services, addresses rural health clinic (RHC), community access hospital (CAH) and federally qualified health center (FQHC) issues, as well as questions and concerns that occur in clinical practice pertaining to other CMS payment systems that also extend into these settings.
-For more information, visit the CMS Web site.
+The Rural Health Open Door Forum, sponsored by CMS, addresses rural health clinic, community access hospital, and federally qualified health center issues, as well as some other clinical practice questions and concerns pertaining to other CMS payment systems that extend into these settings.
+For more information, visit the CMS website.

 Top of page

 - TexMed 2014: May 2-3, Ft.
 Worth